 How does the project work?
 There is a huge radio telescope at Arecibo, Puerto Rico.
 It catches these radio signals, which are then fed into SETI computers.
 The telescope has a bowl-shaped dish which is 1000 feet in diameter.
 That makes it the world’s largest stationary radio telescope.
 The researchers have to analyse thousands of radio signals daily.
 They are looking for signals whose patterns would show the existence of hydrogen or water molecules that sustain life on Earth.
 They could be at it for years before showing a single positive result!

 Of course, even the researchers know that they cannot do a fast job on their own.
 So they are distributing the workload.
 And they want as many helpers as possible.
 Even you!
-If you want to join the search for extra-terrestrial life, then download SETI’s free software ([email protected]) from http://setiathome.ssl.berkeley.edu/.
+If you want to join the search for extra-terrestrial life, then download SETI’s free software (SETI@home) from https://setiathome.ssl.berkeley.edu/.

 What happens next is fun.
 While you are away from your computer, the SETI programme downloads a small segment of the information on radio signals received by the radio telescope.
 It analyses the data and sends the result back to the University of California.